ioccc-src/winner/2014/maffiodo1/README.md

 * GIANA LAST PARAMETER: `3243070463`

 ### Regarding how to compile

 The code requires `SDL1`.

-The build process will generate some warnings  (60~ on clang) about:
+The build process will generate some warnings (~60 with clang) about:

 - `incompatible pointer types`: because all pointers are declared to `int` or `char`, to save bytes.
 - `type specifier missing, defaults to 'int'`: because I need to save bytes.
 - `using the result of an assignment as a condition without parentheses`: because `while(c=getchar())` is not evil.

 ### How it works